 Dunkirk, end of stage.
 Party town with its famous carnival with a unique atmosphere, it is also one of the largest ports in France.
 During its history, the city changed its nationality 3 times before becoming French in 1662.

-A lot to say about this region and also a lot of clubs padel to visit.
-They are 14 to offer you their tracks, 52 in number.
-If, however, clubs and tracks were missing from this list, do not hesitate to let us know at contact @padelmagazine.fr.
+There are many things to say about this region and also many padel clubs to visit.
+There are 14 of them offering you their tracks, out of a total of 52.
+However, if there are clubs and tracks missing from this list, do not hesitate to let us know at contact@padelmagazine.fr.

-• Multiball d´Amiens offers several sports including foot5, badminton, squash, table tennis and 1 tennis court. padel indoor.
+• Multiball Amiens offers several sports including football 5, badminton, squash, table tennis and 1 indoor padel court.

 Contact : 03 22 44 88 32.
 More info here.

 • TCAM is “the” tennis club of the city of Amiens.
-A club that offers a total of 9 tennis courts and 3 padel indoor.
+A club that offers a total of 9 tennis courts and 3 indoor padel courts.

 Contact : 03 22 44 53 04.
 More info here.